Auctionator/Collectionator/README.md

 Installing from git
 ===================
-You will need to run `./GetRecipesToSpellIDs/do-all.sh` in the checkout directory to get the recipe IDs placed in the file `./Collectionator/Data/RecipesToSpellIDs.lua`
+You can run `./GetRecipesToSpellIDs/do-all.sh` to update the recipes to spell ids list (stored in `./Collectionator/Data/RecipesToSpellIDs.lua`)

 You can run the addon without the file, but you will likely get an error.